maroxtn/maroxtn.github.io/README.md

 I collected this dataset by scraping 30k Arabizi facebook comments, extracting the most common words and then annotating them manually with their Arabic counter part.

-The dataset and the code is freely available on the github repo [https://github.com/maroxtn/tun-sentiment](https://github.com/maroxtn/tun-sentiment).
+The dataset and the code is freely available on the *github repo* [https://github.com/maroxtn/tun-sentiment](https://github.com/maroxtn/tun-sentiment).
 I invite you to read the code, it is fully modular and carefully documented.

-Here also I create a colab notebook in which you can test the sentiment analysis model with your own personal Tunisian Arabizi sentences (unless you are not Tunisian of course): [https://colab.research.google.com/drive/1kTdHap1RmGdyTnDqAyfExJEguzMuCXh9](https://colab.research.google.com/drive/1kTdHap1RmGdyTnDqAyfExJEguzMuCXh9).
+Here also I created a *colab notebook* in which you can test the sentiment analysis model with your own personal Tunisian Arabizi sentences (unless you are not Tunisian of course): [https://colab.research.google.com/drive/1kTdHap1RmGdyTnDqAyfExJEguzMuCXh9](https://colab.research.google.com/drive/1kTdHap1RmGdyTnDqAyfExJEguzMuCXh9).

 ## **Predictive sales dashboard**
 I created and deployed an LSTM deep learning model in a real-time dashboard that computes sales prediction for a list of +160 products.
 This was during the course of an internship as a data scientist.
 I used Tensorflow to train the model, and Flask to deploy it.
 All the code is available [here](https://github.com/maroxtn/forecast-dashboard).